Club Directory by Alphabet

 AASIA (Asian-American Students in Action) is an organization for students who are interested in exploring, discussing, and partaking in Asian-American culture in a warm, inclusive environment.
 We achieve this by bringing together students who identify as Asian-American and students who have a curiosity about the culture to foster awareness of the histories, peoples, and cultures on campus.
 AASIA regularly hosts cooking nights for the Bates community to enjoy communal dinners with authentic Asian cooking, provocative discussion nights where we delve into difficult dialogues and cultural celebration events such as an annual mid-Autumn and Lunar New Year festival.
 We also attend conferences and symposiums throughout the year to connect to other students with similar platforms and interests.
 AASIA serves as a resource for anyone in the Bates community interested in talking about topics that affect Asian-American communities (immigration, assimilation, inter-racial children post-war periods, adoption) and for students interested in Asian-American identity.

 Join the Astronomy Club and see the sky like never before!
 The Astronomy Club hosts two stargazing events a month for students to look at stars, planets, deep sky objects (star clusters, galaxies, nebulae) and the moon!
 We use advanced telescopes and a multitude of lenses to provide the best viewing experiences possible.
-When not viewing objects through the telescope, we encourage students to enjoy free hot beverages, ask questions, or lay back on blankets and simply enjoy the night sky.
-Students who find their curiosity goes past what is brought to these public events are encouraged to reach out to the Astronomy Club to schedule and schedule trips to other observatories and areas with low light pollution for additional stargazing.
+When not viewing objects through the telescope, we encourage students to enjoy free hot beverages, ask questions, or lay back and simply enjoy the night sky.
+Students who find their curiosity goes past what is brought to these public events are encouraged to reach out to the Astronomy Club to schedule trips to observatories and areas with low light pollution for additional stargazing.